Right after I read the story, I go looking for an old horn to screw right to the wall.

 And after I find one, I walk around the house with the horn in hand trying to figure if it looks best on this wall?
 Or the back of this door?
 The Farmer raises his eyebrows.

 “A horn on a wall?”
 He’s grinning boyish.
-Joshua is playing scales.
-Levi’s reciting Latin chants.
-Shalom and Malakai are arguing loud over a game of chess.
+Shalom and Malakai are bickering loud over a game of chess.

 “Because you’re thinking it’s not quite loud enough in here yet?”

 “You!”
 I tease, poke him in the shoulder, him broad like a beam that carries half my world.

 “I think I’ve got a wall out in the barn it might look perfect on.”
 He winks, shields himself with his arm to fend off the next poke.

 “But if you knew the story….”
 He nods, knowing, smiling, “Uh huh.”
 Stories can turn around whole hard hearts.
 Jesus walked backroads and spun stories and turned around lives and the axis of the cosmos.

 “So I read it a book … True story.“ I pass down the squash.
 “A man drove a stretch of highway past this tattered cardboard sign that read:

 And who doesn’t roll his eyes at such naivete?
 As if the world is this strange hybrid of Pollyanna and Sesame Street — if you’re happy and you know it, honk, honk — when it’s really just a strange new, old world, broken and a mess.